 Currently, the United States Code prohibits discrimination on the basis of race, color, religion, sex, national origin and economic status.
-Failing to include sexual orientation and gender identity denies countless individuals a jury of their peers.
+Failing to include sexual orientation, and gender identity denies countless individuals a jury of their peers.
 Serving on a jury is a civic duty and to infringe upon that right is prejudicial.
 Equality extends to the courtroom and especially to juries.
-No one should be subjected to discrimination simply for performing a civil duty.
+No one should be subjected to discrimination simply for performing a civic duty.

 The Jury ACCESS/Juror Non-Discrimination Acts would amend the federal statute to include sexual orientation and gender identity, protecting those groups from being removed from a jury without cause.
 Striking jurors on the basis of their sexual orientation or gender identity would be prohibited under federal law for the first time.